ecoATM: Quick Cash for Old Cell Phones or Criminal Honeypot?

 Ultimately, it's up to the user to determine whether ecoATM is a good deal.
 Those who need cash fast will find ecoATM to be a good way to get it, provided they have a valuable phone model in acceptable condition.
 Those who want to maximize their profit, however, might find better deals in the online cell phone buyback marketplace, provided they're willing to wait for their payout.
 In either case, it's a good idea to check real-time used cell phone values before selling in order to make an informed decision that nets the best deal for a given situation.

-Next: How to Replace a Cracked Samsung Phone Screen
+Next: 3 Ways to Replace a Cracked Samsung Phone Screen (and What It Costs)